purpxd/E7AutoShop/privacy.md

 We reserve the right to update or modify this Privacy Policy at any time.
 Any changes will be effective immediately upon posting the revised policy within the application.
 We encourage you to review this Privacy Policy periodically for any updates.

-6. Contact Us

-If you have any questions or concerns regarding this Privacy Policy or our data practices, please contact us.